Teresa Margaret of the Sacred Heart: Life

 Redi was admitted to the monastery in November 1764.
 On 11 March of the following year, she was given the religious habit of the Order and the religious name of Teresa Margaret Marianne of the Sacred Heart.
 She professed her religious vows as a member of the Order on 12 March 1766.

 Teresa Margaret was a very private and spiritual person.
-She was assigned to the office of infirmarian (nurse) for the community, which she carried out diligently.
-She had a special gift for reaching the deaf and mentally ill nuns among her charges.
-At the same time, she was able to grow deeply in her interior life.
-She was given a special contemplative experience concerning the words of I John 4:8, "God is love", which was a phrase she would repeat often.
-Despite the constant reprimands and humiliations inflicted on her by the prioress of the community in order to test her, she proved to be unfailingly cheerful.
+She was assigned to the office of infirmarian (nurse) for the community and was talented at reaching the deaf and mentally ill nuns among her charges.
+During this, she was able to grow deeply in her interior life.
+She experienced a special contemplative experience concerning the words of I John 4:8, "God is love", which was a phrase she would repeat often.
+She experienced constant reprimands and humiliations by the prioress of the community, but she proved to be unfailingly cheerful.

 At the start of 1770, an epidemic broke out in the monastic community.
 Teresa Margaret worked ceaselessly caring for the other nuns.
 In early March she seemed to have a premonition of her sudden death, which was at the young age of 23.
 On 6 March, having been forced to miss the community meal, she was eating alone in the refectory when she had a sudden attack of a pain similar to colic which left her unable to reach her room until morning.
 Eventually taking to her bed, she summoned help.
 Although she was suffering a good deal of pain, she refused to be cared for by the other nuns, so as not to burden them.
 Given the Last Rites that afternoon, she then lost her ability to speak or move.
 Death soon followed.